xy1776/SEPwC_tidal_assessment/README.md

 There are three directories with data for Whitby, Aberdeen and Dover for the years 2000 to 2019.
-Your code must be able to read in all the data files in one of those directories and perform the analysis.
+Your code must be able to read in all the data files in one of those directories and perform the analysis by the user suppying the folder.
 You should be able to run:

 ```bash
 python3 tidal_analysis.py data/whitby
 ```

-for example.
+for example to calculate the stats for Whitby.
 The program should print the tidal data, the sea-level rise and the longest contiguous period of data (i.e. without any missing data) from the data loaded.